 A Company is an association of persons who share common goals.
-Moreover, the owners of the company pool their resources in order to achieve their common goals.
-A private limited company is a closely held company with restriction to issue shares to the public.
+Moreover, the owners of the company pool their resources to achieve their common goals.
+A private limited company is a closely held company with restrictions to issue shares to the public.
 Thus that it cannot go for an IPO or list their shares on the stock exchange for public trading of their shares.

 Definition and Conditions as per Companies Act, 2013

 Private Limited Company has a minimum paid-up share capital of Rs.
 100 thousand or such higher capital as may be prescribed under section 2 (68) of Companies Act, 2013; and by its Articles,-

 1) restricts the right of transfer of its share;

 2) except in the case of One Person Company, limits the number of its members to 200 not including:

 a) persons who are employees of the company; and

 b) persons, who have formerly been in the employment of the company, were members of the company and have continued to be members after the employment ceased

 3) prohibits any invitation to the public to subscribe for any securities of the company.

 A Private company becomes a “small company“ in the following circumstances: